jmoore2081/smackgrc/src/pages/solutions/index.md

         * Powerful, dynamic multi-dimensional reporting.
-Pre-built dashboards and reports, see standing of controls by location, regulatory requirement, vendor profile, system profile, OU profile, control domain, etc. Build you own custom reports
+Pre-built dashboards and reports, see standing of controls by location, regulatory requirement, vendor or system profile, control domain, etc. Build you own custom reports

-        * Fully customizable.
-Each organization has different needs when it comes to controls management.
+        * Fully configurable.
+Each organization has different needs when it comes to controls assessments.
 It is easy to add new fields, add to or change the functionality according to your organizations' needs
       title: Controls Assessment Management
       image: /img/undraw_all_the_data_h4ki.png